chthong/mec_labs/lab2/README.md

  - Radio Network Information [ ETSI 012 ]
  - enable this
  - explore the Request using the Try-it in the browser

+* You can access https://mecwiki.etsi.org/index.php?title=MEC_Sandbox_Help#UE_Types to get more information on how to use/try this platform

 END